Ganesh-Karthick-Dev/webnox-project/README.md

 Hi there 👋 i'm ganesh karthick , in this project i create an image upload system with a grid layout.
 The grid layout should dynamically adjust its rows and columns based on user input.
 Users should be able to register, login, upload images, and view uploaded images in a grid format.

+# Notes

+1 - if you are trying to login using your google account , sometimes it will not work - because i just used that google login under TEST mode , means only test users can able to authenticate .

+2 - don't worry here is email address with password 😊 !

+3 - email - jaikarthick24697@gmail.com

+4 - password - ganesh@18697

 # Technologies used

 Front-end :- Reactjs ( framework ) & tailwindcss ( css framework )